seanreed1111/sql-recipes/recipes.md

 Only unique combinations of data will group to a count of 1.
 For instance, we can test if the surname King is unique:

 SELECT last_name, count(*) FROM employee
-WHERE last_name = 'King' group by last_name having count(*) = 1;
+WHERE last_name = 'King' GROUP BY last_name having count(*) = 1;

 This statement returns no results, meaning that the count of people with a surname of King is not 1; it’s some other number like 0, 2, or more.
-The statement first determines which rows have a LAST_NAME value of King.
+The statement first deterMINes which rows have a LAST_NAME value of King.
 It then groups by LAST_NAME and counts the hits encountered.
 Lastly, the HAVING clause tests to see if the count of rows with a LAST_NAME of King was equal to 1.
 Only those results are returned, so a surname is unique only if you see a result.
 If we remove the HAVING clause as in the next SELECT statement, we’ll see how many Kings are in the employee table.
 SELECT last_name, count(*) FROM employee
-WHERE last_name = 'King' group by last_name;
+WHERE last_name = 'King' GROUP BY last_name;
 LAST_NAME   COUNT(*)
 King    2